About This Course

 See Fees and Costs for full details.

-Applicants for this programme are expected to hold a level 8 degree with a major language component or equivalent language qualification (including relevant professional qualifications and relevant accredited examinations) See Requirements for full details.
+Applicants for this programme are expected to hold a primary honours degree (NFQ, Level 8) with a major language component or equivalent language qualification (including relevant professional qualifications and relevant accredited examinations) See Requirements for full details.

 This course is aimed at people hoping to return to the job market with modern language and intercultural communication skills along with competencies relating to managing global relationships, ICT, translation and localisation skills.